“Children are living messages we send to a time we will not see” – Anonymous

 We’ve done this, not deliberately, but out of very good intentions – to give our children ‘the best the world can offer’.

-So, for the next few posts, I’ll take some time to share my thoughts, based on my experiences as a parent, trainer and therapist, just to shed light on some of the clues, some of the parenting behaviors that are likely to lead to traces …or to a full-blown serious case of Affluenza.
+I have dedicated the a few posts in this blog to sharing my thoughts, based on my experiences as a parent, trainer and therapist, just to shed light on some of the clues, some of the parenting behaviors that are likely to lead to traces …or to a full-blown serious case of Affluenza.